Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 A receivable is money owed to the University for goods or services purchased on credit.
 Receivables include trade receivables which are sales to regular trade customers that have been completed but not yet paid for, and student outstanding invoices.

-All University debt is administered either through the Student Administration System for student fees (see E/7.1 ), or through the University's Finance System for all other activities.
+All University debt is administered either through the student management system for student fees (E/7.1), or through the University's finance system for all other activities.

-Prior to performing any work or services that will result in a material debt (see Financial Management Practice and Procedures Manual , Chapter 2) by a potential customer to the University, the responsibility centre performing the work or services must perform a credit check on the customer to ensure that the likelihood of a default is minimised.
+Prior to performing any work or services that will result in a material debt (see Financial Management Practice and Procedures Manual) by a potential customer to the University, the responsibility centre performing the work or services must perform a credit check on the customer to ensure that the likelihood of a default is minimised.

 Credit notes

-Credit notes are raised to cancel or amend an invoice raised in error and may only be issued subsequent to approval being given by an officer authorised to commit funds to specific limits, in accordance with the Schedule of Authorities and Delegations - see Appendix 3 ).
+Credit notes are raised to cancel or amend an invoice raised in error and may only be issued subsequent to approval being given by an officer authorised to commit funds to specific limits, in accordance with the Register of Authorities and Delegations (QUT staff access only).

 Write-off of debt

-Debts due to the University may only be written off in accordance with the delegated authorities to write off bad debts and assets – see Appendix 3 .
+Debts due to the University may only be written off in accordance with the delegated authorities to write off bad debts and assets - see Register of Authorities and Delegations (QUT staff access only).

-Detailed procedures dealing with revenue, credit checks, credit notes, debt management and debt write-off can be found in the Financial Management Practice and Procedures Manual (Chapter 2).
+Detailed procedures dealing with revenue, credit checks, credit notes, debt management and debt write-off are provided in the Financial Management Practice and Procedures Manual.

 Top